zpl-zak/omarchy-cider-widget/README.md

 - Shows the tracks after the current item in Cider's mixed history and queue response.
 - Exposes playback and panel actions through `omarchy-shell zpl.cider ...`.

-The Cider API also supports playing Apple Music URLs and catalog items, adding the current song to the library, rating, and queue edits.
-Those actions are intentionally outside the first widget release.

 ## Requirements

 - Omarchy 4 with the Quickshell plugin system